-While the first priority is complete tumor removal, it is also of paramount importance to put the tissues back together in the most functional and cosmetically acceptable manner after excision.
+While the priority is complete tumor removal, it is also of paramount importance to put the tissues back together in the most functional and cosmetically acceptable manner after excision.
 It is our priority to ensure we achieve this balance with our procedures.

-Tumors involving the major glands such as the parotid, submandibular, and the sublingual can present as a swelling in front of the ear, below the jaw line, or under the tongue, and may be benign of malignant.
-Dr. Ludwick is experienced in the management of these tumors including their removal and necessary post-operative treatments.
+Tumors involving the major glands such as the parotid, submandibular, and the sublingual can present as a swelling in front of the ear, below the jawline, or under the tongue, and may be benign of malignant.
+Dr. Ludwick is experienced in the management of these tumors, including their removal and necessary post-operative treatments.

 Chronic snoring among children is not considered normal.
 Certainly, if he or she has a cold or upper respiratory infection and develops temporary nasal congestion, snoring is not unusual.
-But if you child snores nightly, they likely have chronic upper airway obstruction caused by one of the following:
+But if your child snores nightly, they likely have chronic upper airway obstruction caused by one of the following: